2007 Atlantic hurricane season: Tropical Storm Jerry

 The origins of Jerry were from a non-tropical low-pressure area over the central Atlantic on September 21.
 The system meandered for two days, gradually developing deeper convection and gaining organization.
-On September 23, the National Hurricane Center declared it a subtropical depression, as a warm core had developed but the system was still involved with an upper-level low, and its strongest winds were well removed from the center.
+On September 23, the National Hurricane Center declared it a subtropical depression about 800 mi southeast of Cape Race, Newfoundland, as a warm core had developed but the system was still involved with an upper-level low, and its strongest winds were well removed from the center.
 Early on September 23, both satellite estimates and QuikScat data determined that the depression had strengthened into Subtropical Storm Jerry, despite the lack of a well-defined inner core.

-The storm slowly acquired tropical characteristics including a better-defined warm core, and Jerry became fully tropical that evening as a weak and sheared tropical storm with 40 mph winds over a small radius.
-It accelerated northeastward over cooler waters with sea surface temperatures below 75 °F. On September 24, it weakened to a tropical depression ahead of a powerful cold front with little deep convection remaining in the system.
-That evening, a QuikScat pass determined that Jerry opened up into a trough, which was being absorbed into the larger frontal system.
+The storm slowly acquired tropical characteristics including a better-defined warm core, and Jerry became fully tropical that evening as a weak and sheared tropical storm with 40 mph (65 km/h) winds over a small radius, as well as a minimum pressure of 1003 mbar Jerry accelerated northeastward over cooler waters with sea surface temperatures below 75 °F. On September 24, it weakened to a tropical depression ahead of a powerful cold front with little deep convection remaining in the system.
+That evening, a QuikScat pass determined that Jerry opened up into a trough, which was being absorbed into the larger frontal system, while located about 620 mi east-southeast of Cape Race, Newfoundland.
 It completely dissipated by early on September 25.
-Jerry never approached land during its lifespan, and no damage or casualties were reported.

 Hurricane Karen

 A very large tropical wave accompanied by a large envelope of low pressure emerged from the coast of Africa on September 21.
 As it moved westward, deep convection gradually increased over the disturbance as its broad low-level circulation became better-defined.
 By September 24, as the system traveled northwestward it organized enough to become a tropical depression.
 Six hours later the depression was upgraded to Tropical Storm Karen.
 Karen's organization and intensity remained steady for the next day.
 Early on September 26, however, the storm strengthened significantly.
-In post-operational analysis the cyclone was determined to have reached hurricane-strength for about twelve hours.
-However, strengthening was short-lived because a sharp upper-level trough to the west of Karen increased the amount of vertical wind shear over the hurricane.
-By September 28 these unfavorable conditions had weakened Karen to a marginal tropical storm and left its large low-level circulation exposed.
+In post-operational analysis, the cyclone was determined to have reached hurricane-strength for about twelve hours, peaking with winds of 75 mph (120 km/h) and a minimum pressure of 998 mbar.

+A sharp upper-level trough to the west of Karen increased the amount of vertical wind shear over the hurricane.
+By September 28, these unfavorable conditions had weakened Karen to a marginal tropical storm and left its large low-level circulation exposed.
 Meanwhile, the storm began heading northward and experiencing intermittent bursts of deep convection.
-However, the relentless wind shear exposed the system's circulation until it dissipated in the mid-Atlantic on September 29.
-Karen's remnants lingered near the Leeward Islands for the next few days, although the system never directly affected land.
-As a result, no reported damages or casualties were associated with Karen.
+However, the relentless wind shear exposed the system's circulation until it degenerated into a remnant low about 460 mi east of the Leeward Islands on September 29.
+Karen's remnants lingered near the Leeward Islands for the next few days.